-According to the Act No 105/2006 on the Environmental Impact Assessment on Public Plans and Programmes a proposal for a public plan or programme and an environmental impact assessment thereof shall be introduced to the public.
+According to the Act No. 111/2012 on the Environmental Impact Assessment of Projects, Public Plans and Programmes, a proposal for a public plan or programme and an environmental impact assessment thereof shall be introduced to the public.
 The public must be given 6 weeks to look into the proposal and the assessment and submit its comments before the plan or programme is adopted.
-Introduction to the public must as a minimum consist of announcements in the Official Journal and one national newspaper as well as on the internet.
-The proposal and the assessment shall be made available in printed versions and in addition the data the plan/programme is based on must be made available on the Planning Agency's web site or the developer's web site.
+The proposal and the assessment must be introduced on the internet.
 Due consideration must be given to the environmental assessment as well as all comments submitted during the participation period.